pangenome/HPRCv2/README.md

 impg partition -p hprc25272.aln.paf.gz --window-size 1000000 --max-depth 5 --min-missing-size 10000 --merge-distance 1000000  --min-transitive-len 1000 --starting-sequences-file starting-sequences.txt    --selection-mode total --output-folder partitions -t 32 -v 1
 ```

-The latter command was used to partition the whole HPRCv2 pangenome, build explicit pangenome graphs for each partition with PGGB, and lace all partition-specific graphs into a single "explicit" pangenome graph with [GFALACE](https://github.com/pangenome/gfalace).
+The latter command was used to partition the whole HPRCv2 pangenome, build explicit pangenome graphs for each partition with PGGB, and lace all partition-specific graphs into a single "explicit" pangenome graph with [impg lace](https://github.com/pangenome/impg).

 ## Explicit pangenome graph